snapshot-labs/score-api/README.md

 1. Clone the repository and `cd` into it.
 2. Copy the `.env.example` file to `.env` and set necessary values.
-3. Run `docker-compose up -d` to start the API.
+3. Run `docker-compose up` to start the API.